 In both 2010 and 2011, Tommies All-American distance man Ben Sathre was named the Men’s Cross Country Central Region Athlete of the Year.
 Sathre repeated as Division III Cross Country All-American in the men’s 8,000 meters race by finishing second overall in the national field of 279 runners.
 Sathre’s time of 24:23 was just one second behind the champion.
 Sathre came back as a senior and won the 2011 NCAA title and claimed his third All-America honor as he capped an unbeaten fall season.

-The 2014 team finished third in the MIAC Championships and advanced to the NCAA Division III meet after receiving an at-large berth.
+Both the 2014 team and the 2018 squad finished third in the MIAC Championships and advanced to the NCAA Division III meet after receiving at-large berths.

 Wareham -- himself a former St. Thomas All-American distance runner -- fields a team of approximately 25 runners.
 Junior-varsity runners compete alongside varsity runners in many competitions.
 While competing nationally as an NCAA Division III school, St. Thomas also is involved in competitions with several top Division I and II institutions, including Marquette University, the University of Notre Dame and Boston College.